We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There is also a more natural version of Metamucil available, though the familiar orange-flavored forms of Metamucil often contain sweeteners, colorants, and other additives, which may make it more pleasant to drink.

-Fiber is a crucial part of a person’s diet.
-People can increase their fiber by eating more high-fiber foods or introducing fiber supplements.
+Fiber is an important part of a person’s diet.
+People can increase their fiber by eating more high fiber foods or introducing fiber supplements.

 Improving gut health